TheDom/setlist.fm-to-spotify-exporter/README.md

 # setlist.fm Playlist Exporter

-Chrome extension to export setlists from setlist.fm as playlists
+Chrome extension to export setlists from setlist.fm as playlists to Spotify